 How to Win

 You win if all 13 piles become face-up piles of four-of-a-kind.
-However, you lose if the fourth king is turned face up before all the other sets are completed.
-Clock Solitaire is only won about 1% of the time because it is entirely based on chance.
+However, you lose if the fourth king is turned face-up before completing all the other sets.
+Clock solitaire is only won about 1% of the time because it is entirely based on chance.

 Variations on Clock Solitaire

-If regular Clock Solitaire is not challenging enough for you, there are some variations that you might like.
+If regular clock solitaire is not challenging enough for you, there are some variations that you might like.
 In some versions of the game, the goal is not just to stack each card in four-of-a-kind piles but to alternate the card color as you do.
-This would mean you could only place a red ace on top of a black ace and so on.
+This would mean you could only place a red ace on top of a black ace, and so on.
 As you can imagine, this variation makes the game even more challenging.
-If you are following this rule, then you might want to introduce a waste pile for when you can not place a card yet.
+If you follow this rule, you might want to introduce a waste pile for when you can not place a card yet.
 Usually, players are allowed to reuse the waste pile a maximum of two times before the game ends.
-Although, most games end before the waste pile is used.
+Although, most games end before using the waste pile.